 It is a swab test that detects the presence of protein particles from the COVID-19 virus.
 This test is only available on-site as it must be administered by a trained healthcare professional.
 A nasopharyngeal (nasal) swab is taken and your sample is then mixed with a fluid and tested for the presence of viral protein through a lateral flow device.

 Why would I do a Rapid Antigen test?

 To quickly check if you are infectious to others.
-With results in 15-20 minutes this test let you know if you are putting others at risk as well as letting you know if you are infected with covid-19.
-Workplaces may want to regularly test their people to ensure they are not at risk of infecting each other.
+With results in 15-20 minutes, this test lets you know if you are putting others at risk and alerts you as to whether you are infected with COVID-19.
+The antigen test is often used by workplaces or areas where many people are gathering to ensure they are not at risk of infecting each other.